yanyinzhao/WeightedTerrainCode/README.md

 When you set both [calculate_exact_path] and [calculate_FixSP] to 1, the project will run all algorithms and also calculate the error ratio compared with the exact path.

-We use algorithm EdgSeq (which involves FisSP) and set epsilon = 0.05 to simulate the exact path.
+We use algorithm EdgSeq (which involves FixSP) and set epsilon = 0.05 to simulate the exact path.
 So when you run the terrain data with dataset size more than 2000, we strongly encourage you to set [calculate_exact_path] to 0.
 Otherwise, it will take a very long time to simulate the exact path (which is not the main purpose of this project).
 You should simulate the exact path ONLY when you need to calculate the error ratio of the calculated path compared with the exact path in the experiment.
 In addition, when you run the terrain data with dataset size more than 20000, we strongly encourage you to set [calculate_FixSP] to 0.
 Otherwise, it will take a very long time to run algorithm EdgSeq and FixSP (because they perform very bad when terrain data is large).

 An example: